 All prior submitted registrations will be ignored.

-We strongly encourage early career scientists to register.
+We strongly encourage early-career scientists to register.
 At the current state, we can not offer travel grants.
 No registration fee is required.
-You will get a final confirmation about your sucessfully registration after submitting your poster/talk abstract.
+You will get a final confirmation about your successful registration after submitting your poster/talk abstract.
 We can only accept up to 100 people and will look for gender, country and career status balance.

 Monday to Wednesday: CharitéCrossOver (CCO) at Virchowweg 6 (image below)

 Suggested hotels and hostels close to the conference venue

 The meeting program is supported by the Charité Universitätsmedizin Berlin, Graduiertenkolleg GRK1910 "Medical Chemistry of Selective GPCR Ligands", Stiftung Charité, Berlin Institute of Health (BIH), and Collaborative Research Centers CRC 1078 "Protonation Dynamics in Protein Function" and CRC 1423 "Structural Dynamics of GPCR Activation and Signal Transduction".